Oct 25, 2021 Jambo

 Data is the key to your stakeholder engagement projects, and how you manage that data will impact your project's success.

 To manage your stakeholder data more effectively, you want to keep it organized, centralized and accessible.
-This way, you can easily understand who you’re engaging with (i.e., your stakeholders) and track everything your stakeholders share with you throughout the engagement process so that you can use this data to help you build stronger relationships and better project outcomes.
+This way, you can easily understand whom you're engaging with (i.e., your stakeholders) and track everything they share with you throughout the engagement process, so you can use this data to build stronger relationships and achieve better project outcomes.

 If you're interested in learning three tips to improve your stakeholder data management, keep reading!